Reward Shaping for (Inference-Time) Alignment: A Stackelberg Game Perspective: Additional Experiment Results

 This observation motivates the use of the SRS (soft) family, which regularizes the shaping process and controls the induced policy deviation.
 This regularization allows the reward provider to use a larger reward bound $B$, thereby expanding the feasible space of incentive signals that can be expressed by the reward model, while preserving generation quality.

 \paragraph{Impact of Monte Carlo Sample Size $M$}

 To study the effect of $M$, we conduct a case study on Eval-1 (ARGS), where we fix all other hyperparameters and vary only $ M$.
 As shown in Table~\ref{tab:impact_of_M}, SRS-ARGS exhibits a slight performance improvement as $M$ increases.
 This may be because larger $M$ leads to a more accurate empirical estimation of the optimal threshold $m^*(\prompt)$.
 In contrast, the reward does not improve for Vanilla ARGS, consistent with prior observations \citep{khanov2024args}.
-This is likely because, in Vanilla ARGS, strongly preferred tokens that fall outside the top-$M$ candidates tend to have low base-model logits, and the raw reward signal is often insufficient to overcome large logit gaps.
+This is likely because, in Vanilla ARGS, when tokens are strongly preferred by the reward model but have low logit under the base model, the raw reward signal is often insufficient to overcome large logit gaps.
 By contrast, SRS reshapes the reward to amplify preferred tokens while suppressing high-logit but low-reward tokens, enabling sufficiently preferred tokens to be selected even when their base probability is low.

+Now we analyze whether the moderate increase in reward is worthwhile in practice.
+In Table~\ref{tab:impact_of_M}, we report average response time on 50 Eval-1 ARGS prompts.
+We find that doubling $M$ roughly doubles the response time per prompt, as ARGS requires twice as many reward model evaluations when $M = 20$ compared to $M=10$.
+This linear increases in inference cost is not justified by moderate reward gains, so we use $M = 10$ in our main experiments in Table~\ref{tab:main_result}.
+Also, the dominant computational cost comes from reward model evaluations (i.e., ARGS itself), while SRS introduces tiny overhead on top of base method.

-\subsection{Omitted CD results}
+\subsection{Omitted CD Results}

 In Section~\ref{subsec:main-results}, we omit Controlled Decoding (CD) results for Eval-3 and Eval-4, as empirically vanilla CD does not improve Llama3-8B-Instruct over the unaligned base policy.
 This problem, arising prior to reward shaping, suggests a limitation of the underlying inference-time decoding procedure rather than of the proposed reward shaping scheme.
 In this section, we therefore present a focused case study of Controlled Decoding with Llama3-8B-Instruct on the HH-RLHF dataset.
 For all experiments, we generate $1000$ randomly selected test prompts and apply greedy-based decoding.
 We then compute the average reward under the CD method.